jaerrib/image2sound/README.md

 - `-o` for path to save the output file to
 - `-key` for musical key (defaults to C )
 - `-t` for tempo (defaults to 60 bpm)
-- `-min` for the desired number of minutes (defaults to 1 so must be set to zero if shorter tracks are wanted)
-- `-sec` for the desired number of seconds (defaults to zero)
 - `-ts` to set the time signature (defaults to 4/4)
-- `-w` to use specific waveform types (sine, square, triangle, sawtooth or piano)
+- `-w` to use specific waveform types (sine, square, triangle, sawtooth, or piano)

 > The "clicky" audio found in older versions has now been solved by introducing
 > ADSR envelope filters.
 This also negates the need to use Blackman smoothing,